smartcommunitylab/vela-lab/README.md

 - wait all the nodes to get online
 - on the python terminal set the keepalive interval to a long value (just type 250+enter, keepalive will be set to 250s, 255 is the maximum)
 - edit vela-lab/network_board/integrate_sender_uart/build_node_ota.sh and verify all the parameters, in particular OTA_VERSION (must be higher than what installed) and OTA_PRE_VERIFIED (must be 0 for OTA, 1 when the firmware is flashed with the debug probe).
-- compile the firmware by launching "build_node_ota.sh launchpad_vela/cc1350" where the argument is the Contiki BOARD (can be launchpad_vela/cc2650 in case of 2.4GHz network).
+- compile the firmware by launching `build_node_ota.sh launchpad_vela/cc1350` where the argument is the Contiki BOARD (can be 'launchpad_vela/cc2650' in case of 2.4GHz network).
 - if the compilation worked there will be a file called 'vela_node_ota' (with no extension) found in vela-lab/network_board/integrate_sender_uart/
 - on the python terminal press f+enter, this will start the OTA procedure.
 It might be long, really long (10-20 min per node)
 - once the OTA procedure is over, all the nodes will be rebooted hopefully with the new firmware.
 If not retry, sometimes it works perfectly, sometimes the CRC check fails on the node and the new firmware gets discarded.

+**Folder tree**

-The folders contained here are used as follow:
+The folders contained in this repository are used as follow:
 - gateway/: contains all the files related to the Gateway.
 The python script is there, but also the octave algorithm that processes the data to extract proximity events.
 - bt_board/: contains the application sources for the BLE Scanner (i.e. the Nordic board).
 - network_board/: contains all the Contiki projects related to the Mesh Node and Mesh Sink.
 The main project is integrate_sender_uart, the others are used for testing/debugging.
 The folder contains also the full Contiki-NG repository (it is a forked one).
 Also some external modules are here (the bootloader and ota related libraries)